jmankoff/interaction/docs/CONTRIBUTING.md

 Here are a few tips for writing *great* bug reports:

-* Describe the specific problem (e.g., "widget doesn't turn clockwise" versus "getting an error")
+* Describe the specific problem (e.g., "interactor doesn't turn clockwise" versus "getting an error")
 * Include the steps to reproduce the bug, what you expected to happen, and what happened instead
 * Check that you are using the latest version of the project and its dependencies
 * Include what version of the project your using, as well as any relevant dependencies